top of page

 Q. Why do I need to seal the perimeter and holes?

 Because SLU runs like water.
-If there’s a gap under the wall, a seam, or a drain hole, it will flow into it and disappear.
+If there’s a gap under the wall, a seam, or a drain hole, it will flow into it.
 Duct tape and expandable foam are simple ways to dam it.

 Q. How do I know how many bags I need?

-Find your high spot, measure the low areas with a level and shims, decide your minimum thickness at the high spot (enough to cover lath), then estimate the low spot thickness and average it.
+Find your high spot, measure the low areas with a level and shims, set your minimum thickness at the high spot (enough to cover the lath), then estimate the low-spot thickness and average it.
 That average thickness helps you estimate bag count for the square footage.

 Q. What’s the best way to cut galvanized lath?